What Is The Best Way to Clean A Tent

-Clean the tent posts with a delicate, dry cloth.
+Clean the tent posts and tent stakes with a delicate, dry cloth.
 This is exceptionally fundamental after a sea outing to take out the salt splash so that the posts do not consume or remain abrasive.

 Clean the zippers by immersing them in water rapidly and dry them later.
 This is especially important on the off chance that you are enjoying the spectacular outdoors in an area with sand/mud.
 On the off chance that you do not correct the zipper, the sliders will wear out, and eventually, the teeth become inactive.

 Tent Seam Seal

 - We determine the use of a seal, for example, the Kenyon Seam Sealer 3 or the MacNet Outdoor SeamGrip.